What is data protection?

 Case StudiesPeople Living with HIV Stigma Index and Implementation Brief

 The People Living with HIV Stigma Index is a standardized questionnaire and sampling strategy to gather critical data on intersecting stigmas and discrimination affecting people living with HIV.
 It monitors HIV-related stigma and discrimination in various countries and provides evidence for advocacy in countries.
 The data in this project are the experiences of people living with HIV.
-The implementation brief provides insight in data protection measures.
+The implementation brief provides insight into data protection measures.
 People living with HIV are at the center of the entire process, continuously linking the data that is collected about them to the people themselves, starting from research design, through implementation, to using the findings for advocacy.
 Data are gathered through a peer-to-peer interview process, with people living with HIV from diverse backgrounds serving as trained interviewers.
 A standard implementation methodology has been developed, including the establishment if a steering committee with key stakeholders and population groups.

 RNW Media’s Love Matters Program offers online platforms to foster discussion and information-sharing on love, sex and relationships to 18-30 year-olds in areas where information on sexual and reproductive health and rights (SRHR) is censored or taboo.
-RNW Media’s digital teams introduced creative approaches to data processing and analysis, Social Listening methodologies and Natural Language Processing techniques to make the platforms more inclusive, create targeted content and identify influencers and trending topics.
+RNW Media’s digital teams introduced creative approaches to data processing and analysis, Social Listening methodologies and Natural Language Processing techniques to make the platforms more inclusive, create targeted content, and identify influencers and trending topics.
 Governments have imposed restrictions such as license fees or registrations for online influencers as a way of monitoring and blocking “undesirable” content, and RNW Media has invested in security of its platforms and literacy of the users to protect them from access to their sensitive personal information.
 Read more in the publication ‘33 Showcases – Digitalisation and Development – Inspiration from Dutch development cooperation’, Dutch Ministry of Foreign Affairs, 2019, p 12-14.

 Girl Effect, a creative non-profit working where girls are marginalized and vulnerable, uses media and mobile tech to empower girls.
-The organisation embraces digital tools and interventions and acknowledge that any organisation that uses data also has a responsibility to protect the people it talks to or connects online.
+The organization embraces digital tools and interventions and acknowledges that any organisation that uses data also has a responsibility to protect the people it talks to or connects online.
 Their ‘Digital safeguarding tips and guidance’ provides in-depth guidance on implementing data protection measures while working with vulnerable people.
 Referring to Girl Effect as inspiration, Oxfam has developed and implemented a Responsible Data Policy and shares many supporting resources online.
 The publication ‘Privacy and data security under GDPR for quantitative impact evaluation’ provides detailed considerations of the data protection measures Oxfam implements while doing quantitative impact evaluation through digital and paper-based surveys and interviews.

 Find below the works cited in this resource.